 Harvey Firestone was the founder of the Firestone Tire and Rubber Company.
 The company was one of the initial makers of automobile tires.
-Harvey Firestone owned two cottages in Huron County, and for many years summered at Pointe Aux Barques.
+Harvey Firestone owned two cottages in Huron County and summered at Pointe Aux Barques for many years.
 Firestone’s Linwood Cottage at Pointe Aux Barques is considered one of the community’s finest.

 Edgar A. Guest – Poet & Radio Personality

-Michigan poet, Detroit Free Press reporter, writer, and NBC radio and TV personality, Edgar A. Guest, spent summers at his cottage at the Pointe Aux Barques community.
-Guest was born in Birmingham, England in 1881.
+Michigan poet, Detroit Free Press reporter, writer, and NBC radio and TV personality Edgar A. Guest spent summers at his cottage in the Pointe Aux Barques community.
+Guest was born in Birmingham, England, in 1881.
 His parents immigrated to Detroit in 1891.
 In 1895 Edgar was hired by the Detroit Free Press at the age of 14; by the time he was 17, he was a reporter.

 One of Edgar’s early jobs was to glean short filler stories from other papers.
 Many of these short pieces were verses, and Edgar tried his hand with poetry.
 In 1898 his first poem was published by the Free Press.
 The subscribers loved it.
 Soon he was writing a weekly and daily column, and it was syndicated to over 300 newspapers across the country.